Who Needs Weights?

 A Run For The Senate

 At President Donald Trump’s urging, Walker is a candidate for a U.S. Senate seat in Georgia.
-He came within one point in the election on November 8, 2022.
-And, he might just win the runoff election in December.
+He’s way ahead in the polls and just may win the seat.

 “I know I’ve been called to do something special,” he said in a Sports Illustrated interview a few years ago.
 “But I’m not sure what it will be.
 Maybe it will be in football, but football’s only part of my life.
 All I know is that my part is to strive to do my best.
 To try and not to quit.
 If I can just do that, I reckon I’ll be shown the way.”
 Politics?
 Who knows!